 No-Scalpel Vasectomy Procedure – Gentle Procedures Sydney Vasectomy Clinics

-No-scalpel vasectomies at our clinic provide a quick and virtually painless alternative to conventional vasectomy using a scalpel.
+No-scalpel no-needle vasectomies at our clinic provide a quick and virtually painless alternative to conventional vasectomy using a scalpel.
 Studies show that no-scalpel vasectomies have a complication rate eight times lower than conventional approaches and involve less discomfort – especially when coupled with skin glue closure as we do at our Sydney vasectomy clinics.

 For the very fastest service, please go ahead and register online now and we will call you back fast to schedule your appointment.

 We use a newer method of anesthesia called no-needle anesthesia, which eliminates the need for freezing the scrotum with a needle, which may cause a higher risk of injury to a blood vessel.
 Instead, a special spray applicator that uses air pressure is employed so that no sharp object enters the scrotum.
 This method is quick, safe, and comfortable for patients.